 Want to learn more about our coral restoration project?

-Firstly, we harvest coral from healthy wild coral colonies, or where possible, healthy coral fragments of opportunity.
-Corals are then micro fragmented and placed in our ocean nurseries which are situated near our target reef restoration sites.
-In the nurseries, we care for the coral fragments until they grow to a size suitable for out-planting back on to the reef.
-Currently, in our coral restoration project, we are working with 3 different species of endemic hard coral.
+Coral is collected from healthy coral fragments of opportunity or, if necessary, harvested from healthy wild coral colonies.
+These corals are then fragmented and grown on discs in our ocean nurseries which are situated near our target reef restoration sites.
+In the nurseries, we care for the coral fragments until they grow to a size suitable for outplanting back on to the reef.
+Currently, in our coral restoration project, we are working with 4 different species of endemic hard coral.

 Pavona comes in various formations, here it tends to grown in lobulated or plated colonies.
 When the tentacles are visible, the colony has a furry look.
 Pavona has an orange, brown or pinkish color in our region.
 It is normally found in the between 10 and 30 m depth range and is quite slow growing.